Skip to main content

 How Does Stress Affect Hormone Therapy?

 Chronic stress leads to persistently elevated levels of cortisol, the body’s primary stress hormone.
 This has several detrimental effects on the endocrine system.
 Cortisol can suppress the function of the hypothalamic-pituitary-gonadal (HPG) axis, the very system that regulates sex hormone production.
-It can also increase and promote inflammation.
+It can also increase insulin resistance and promote inflammation.

 By actively managing stress through techniques like mindfulness meditation, deep breathing exercises, or yoga, you can lower cortisol levels.
 This reduces the physiological “noise” that interferes with hormonal signaling, allowing your hormone replacement therapy to work more effectively and improving your resilience to life’s pressures.